gbeckers/Darr/docs/readcode.rst

 *: type natively supported, but reading code requires workaround that may be less efficient in terms of memory use, depending on use.

-**: not natively supported, but practical work around code is provided.
+**: not natively supported, but practical workaround code is provided.

 Compatibility multidimensional arrays in other environments
 -----------------------------------------------------------